aiidateam/aiida-tutorials/docs/pages/2018_PRACE_MaX/sections/verdi_shell.md

 ### k-points

 A set of k-points in the Brillouin zone is represented by an instance of the `KpointsData` class.
-Choose one from the graph of Section [sec:aiida<sub>g</sub>raph], load it as `kpoints` and inspect its content:
+Choose one from the graph of Section [sec:aiida_graph], load it as `kpoints` and inspect its content:

 ``` python
  kpoints.get_kpoints_mesh()